LuciaLacort/LuciaLacort/README.md

 ## 🚀 About Me

-I’m a Digital Project Manager with a strong foundation in development and a passion for building impactful digital experiences.
+I’m a Full Stack Developer and Project Manager with a strong foundation in development and a passion for building impactful digital experiences.
 I lead projects end-to-end—coordinating clients, teams, and vendors, while managing timelines, budgets, and technical execution.
 I stay hands-on with code, supporting both current stack and legacy systems, and I adapt quickly to new tools and workflows.
 I take pride in maintaining an organized, efficient infrastructure and continuously learning to tackle new challenges with autonomy and accountability.

 ## 🛠️ Skills